heyferh/cellular/README.md

 #Purpose

-It's main purpose is to provide:
+Its main purpose is to provide:

 	Creating and deleting options
 	Creating and deleting tariff and related options